yohanesnuwara/RandomCoolStuffs/README.md

 # RandomCoolStuffs
-Repository to place Python scrips and notebooks of cool and random stuffs
+Repository to place Python scrips and notebooks of cool and random - fun to serious - things